JoycexChan/Joyce-s-Biomedical-Pipelines/15_IRR_overview.md

 ---

-## Step 1 — Use a Multi-Semantic Probe
+## Step 1 — Establish Shared Definitions

-Choose a phrase with multiple possible interpretations.
+**Before using a semantic probe, first define the intended meaning of the probe within the current shared context.**

+This is important because the purpose of the probe is not to make the AI determine which interpretation is objectively correct.

+The purpose is to establish a **shared definition first**, and then use the probe to test whether the AI has successfully switched from its default routing to the **Shared Context routing layer**.

-For example:
+For example, using:

 > **"I'm a genius."**

-Then explicitly tell the AI:
+First tell the AI:

 > **"Genius = a human exclamation, similar to 'I did that really well.'"**